What are Intermolecular Forces?

-- Dipole-dipole interactions: Dipole -dipole interactions are attractive forces among polar molecules.
-Polar molecules have permanent dipoles which are formed due to differences in the electronegativities of the atoms that are associated in a covalent bond.
+Dipole-dipole interactions are attractive forces among polar molecules.
+Polar molecules have permanent dipoles that are formed due to differences in the electronegativities of the atoms that are associated with a covalent bond.
 The partially positive portion of one molecule is attracted to the partially negative portion of another molecule.

 - The magnitude of the dipole moment

 - Size of the polar molecule

 - The size and charge of an ion